sgalcheung/odyssey-client-side-graphql/README.md

-# Odyssey Lift-off I: Basics
+# Odyssey Client-side GraphQL with React & Apollo

-Welcome to the companion app of Odyssey Lift-off I!
-You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part1), Apollo's learning platform.
+Welcome to the companion app of Odyssey Client-side GraphQL with React & Apollo!
+You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/client-side-graphql-react), Apollo's learning platform.

 You can [preview the completed demo app here](https://odyssey-catstronauts.netlify.app/).